World Mastercard: Stealth wealth falls out of favour - again

 A short revival

 In the few years up to 2014 the brand had a brief revival, with three British providers taking the lead.
-But by late 2014, two had stopped offering them to new customers, leaving just one World Mastercard available in the UK:
+But by late 2014, two had stopped offering them to new customers, leaving just Santander to provide a World Mastercard to UK customers, in the form of their hugely popular 123 credit card.

-- Santander 123 credit card : this leading cash back credit card only reveals its "World" status in the card terms and conditions, and discreetly under the Mastercard logo on the card.
+- Santander All In One credit card (cost of credit): this credit card only reveals its "World" status in the card terms and conditions, and discreetly under the Mastercard logo on the card.

 Class of 2014...